RK-NTI/Employees-Management-Salary-Analysis-SQL-MySQL-/README.md

 # SQL_Project
-# Employees Management Salary Analysis(SQL, MySQL)
+# 📊 Employees Management Salary Analysis(SQL, MySQL)
-•  Designed and analyzed an Employees Database using MySQL to solve real-world HR and payroll business problems from multiple related tables.
+•  Designed and analyzed an Employees Database using MySQL to solve real-world HR andpayroll business problems from multiple related tables.

 •  Wrote SQL queries and aggregate functions to retrieve and summarize employee’s data.